1:1 Physician Coaching

 I love this work, and part of that is making sure—before we begin—that 1:1 coaching is truly the right fit for both of us.

-After our call, assuming were a good fit, I’ll send you a link to enroll.
-We can usually get started within a couple of weeks.
+After our call, assuming we’re a good fit, I’ll send you a link to sign up.
+We can usually get your coaching started within two weeks.

 • “Jessie reframed situations for me that allowed me to invite peace and compassion into situations that initially felt stuck and hopeless.
 I feel ten times more resilient as a physician.” — FAM MED